irs1318dev/Fauxbot/Robot Programming Guide.md

 The button pads we use are PC gaming button pads which have 12 buttons.
 Our team historically used a button pad for the Co-Driver’s input method, or as a secondary driver input method.

 #### Controllers
 Another controller type is an Xbox 360, Xbox One, PS4 controller, or a 3rd-party controller that has USB input.
-This is an alternative that can be used by a Driver and/or Operator of the robot if the control scheme is preferable based on that year's challenge.
-Since 2020, we have switched to typically having a Driver and Operator each with their own controller to work together to perform tasks.
+This is an alternative that can be used by a Driver and/or Codriver of the robot if the control scheme is preferable based on that year's challenge.
+Since 2020, we have switched to typically having a Driver and Codriver each with their own controller to work together to perform tasks.

 #### Dip Switches
 Dip Switches are simple toggle switches which are used to switch between different modes on the Robot.
 Our team historically used dip switches to allow us to select which of several different pre-programmed autonomous routines to use without having to change anything within the code or rely on the smart dashboard.
 In 2019, we started using the Smart Dashboard to choose the autonomous routine.